rylo5688/Battleship/README.txt

-Ryan Loi
-10/27/16
+Battleship

-Compile: g++ -std=c++11 main.cpp src/Ship.cpp src/Player.cpp src/PlayerInfo.cpp src/Board.cpp src/Computer.cpp -o Battleship
+Compile: g++ -g -std=c++11 main.cpp src/Ship.cpp src/Player.cpp src/Board.cpp src/Computer.cpp src/Game.cpp -o Battleship
-Run: ./Battleship
+Run: ./Battleship Ships

 Best if played with the terminal at 80x31 pixels

-This game is Battleship!
+This is Battleship in the terminal!
-There are two players and later to be implemented a mode to play against a computer of a difficulty that the user enters.
-Since there is only a two player mode right now the game goes like this...
+There are two choices to play, either single player or multiplayer.
-Both players have 5 ships and must place their ships on their 10x10 board.
+For multiplayer, both players have 5 ships and must place their ships on their 10x10 board.
 The axis' are labeled and the players must enter in the coordinates of where they'd like to place the beginning of their ship.
 Once the player has decided where the beginning of their ship will be placed they will the pick which direction the rest of the ship will go.
 The game makes sure that no ship is placed on top of another and that all of the ship is placed within the coordinate system.